-Somewhere on the outskirts of the isolated jungle I cross a desolate railtrack, the civilization of the twin iron-girders an eternity away as I approch the off-road tracks on Mayday, a jet-black 125cc scooter.
-Soon we’re slipping along saturated muddy paths, the deep dark jungle towering either side two stories high, a chorus of insect chirps deafening the chug of an overworked engine.
+Somewhere on the outskirts of the Cambodian jungle I crossed a desolate railtrack, two black-iron beams nestled in to the green foliage adorning the forest floor.
+That was hours ago.
+The civilization of the twin iron-girders seems an eternity away as I approach the off-road tracks on Mayday, a jet-black 125cc scooter.
+Soon we’re slipping along saturated muddy banks and streams, the deep dark jungle towering either side two stories high, a chorus of insect chirps deafening the chug of an overworked engine.

-Two girls sharing a bicycle pass-by, the only people I’ve seen since I crossed the tracks.
-They smile knowingly and pointing up the trail gave me the thumbs down.
-I’m too busy avoiding the pockmarked jungle path to pay much attention, I smile and wave back.
+Suddenly two girls sharing a single bicycle appear from nowhere and pass me by, they’re the only people I’ve seen since I crossed the tracks.
+They smile knowingly, and pointing up the rough muddy, watery trail give me the thumbs down.
+They disapear just as quickly, but I’m too busy avoiding the jungle trail to pay much attention, I just smile a big toothy grin and attempt to wave back.
 Another hour passes, deeper into the jungle we venture, Mayday battling the terrain like a lion on speed, me like a clown on a bull.

-A derelict ten-story concrete block rises out the canopy ahead, a singlur lonesome structure once home to a water treatment plant, the bright blue corrugated roof contrasting wildly with the lush jungle green tree tops.
+A derelict ten-story concrete block rises out the canopy far ahead, a singlur lonesome structure once home to a water treatment plant, the bright blue corrugated roof contrasting wildly with the lush jungle-green canopy.
 And then… silence.
-Mayday stops dead in her tracks almost vaulting me from the saddle, dark red mud vomits from her rear wheel spray-painting the jungle wall with obscene graffiti.
-Mayday splutters, screams and finally dies.
+Mayday stops dead in her tracks almost vaulting me from the saddle, dark red mud vomitting from her rear wheel, spray-painting the jungle wall with obscene graffiti.
+Mayday splutters, screams, and finally dies.

-Stepping off Mayday, my blue trainers take on a distinctly red tone as I sink a foot into the muddy soup pretending to be a track.
-Cursing my negligence I half-slide and half hop to the side of the pool and surmise in a most Bear Grylls manner that I’m a bit f*cked.
-No rope, no tools and no people to help leaves me with only a few dismal options, and with at least 70km to the nearest village I honestly didn’t want to start walking.
+Stepping off, my blue trainers take on a distinctly red tone as I sink a foot into the muddy soup pretending to be a trail.
+Cursing my negligence, I half slide and hop to the side of the pool and surmise in a most Bear Grylls manner that I’m a bit fucked.
+No rope, no tools, and no people to help leaves me with only a few dismal options, and with at least 70km to the nearest village I honestly didn’t want to start walking.

-Mayday had only sunk a foot or so and while the mud was saturated from recent heavy rain, it wasn’t too viscous.
-Pulling my legs free I accidently leave a trainer buried deep, spend 5 minutes extracting it and then penetrate the jungle foliage looking for nature’s tools to plan my escape.
+Mayday had only sunk a foot or so, and whilst the mud was saturated from recent heavy rain, it wasn’t too viscous.
+Pulling my legs free I accidently lose a trainer and spend the next five minutes extracting it.
+Penetrating the jungle foliage, I decide it’s time to look for natures tools to plan my escape.

-With a bed of leaves jammed deep under each wheel and a make-shift track of pathetic looking branches I summoned Bear and Ralph for moral support and started rocking Mayday back and forth.
-Kicking the engine to life, the rear wheel screamed, bucked and awkwardly freed itself giving a jump of momentum to the front, now also free from the slippery mud and looking for purchase on meager twigs.
+With a bed of leaves jammed deep under each wheel and a make-shift track of weak-looking branches, I summoned Bear and Ralph for moral support and started rocking Mayday back and forth.
+Kicking the engine to life, the rear wheel screamed, bucked, and awkwardly freed itself giving a jump of momentum to the front, now also free from the slippery mud and looking for purchase on meager twigs.
 Cursing loudly in my best Chinese, I pushed Mayday one final time.
 Burying the snapped and twisted branches beneath her she somehow found purchase and ejected victoriously onto dryer land.

 A passer-by may very well have likened the scene to that of a whale performing a somersault.
 Mayday clattered to the floor, her engine still turning and left me kneeling a foot deep in the mud somewhere in the middle of the Cambodian jungle.

-Dripping with sweat, surrounded by graffiti, sucking in heavy engine fumes and burnt to a mid-afternoon crisp, I was finally free and blissfully happy that I might have a chance of getting home.
+Dripping with sweat, sucking in heavy engine fumes, and burnt to a mid-afternoon crisp, I was finally free and blissfully happy that I might have a chance of getting home.
 I call that a win.